 Tip- While you are waiting for the dough to rise, make the fillings and frosting!

-Punch down the dough to release the gasses that formed during the rise and turn it out onto a large, lightly floured surface.
+Step 7 - Punch down the dough to release the gases that formed during the rise and turn it out onto a large, lightly floured surface.

-Trim the ends off of the dough log.
+Step 12 - Trim the ends off the dough log.
 Mark the dough log evenly into 8 pieces and cut.
-You can use a sharp knife, bench scraper (what I use) or kitchen twine to cut the cinnamon rolls.
+You can use a sharp knife, a bench scraper (what I use) or kitchen twine to cut the cinnamon rolls.

-Grease a 9"x13" baking dish with butter and place 8 of the cinnamon rolls face up in the dish.
+Step 13 - Grease a 9" x 13" baking dish with butter and place 8 of the cinnamon rolls face up in the dish.

 Repeat the above steps with the second piece of dough.